 Can you believe it’s been 10 years since Twilight hit theaters?
 When I started blogging in 2008, it was all people could talk about, and the houses from the movie were some of the first ones I featured.

-Bella Swan’s house is on the market in Oregon, so I thought it would be fun to revisit it to see how it looks today.
+Bella Swan’s house is on the market in Oregon, so I thought it would be fun to revisit it.
+Take a look!

 Note: This post contains affiliate links which may pay me commission without affecting the price.